gancao/Enstiffer/README.md

 # Enstiffer #

 Enstiffer is a R-based computational software for eastimation of tissue stiffness based on ligand-receptors interaction from RNA-seq data.
 This tool was tested on various RNA-seq datasets across several sequencing platforms including bulk RNA-seq, Visium, slide-RNA-seq, Nanostring GeoMx Digital Spatial Profiling, Xenium and so on.
 Enstiffer was tested on Windows 11 and CentOS 7.
-Users can not only predict tissue stiffness from RNA-seq data but also indeitfy highly contributed ligangd-receptors to tissue stiffness.
-Enstiffer can provide new molecular targeted therapy for different diseases.
+Through Enstiffer, users can not only predict tissue stiffness from RNA-seq data but also identify highly contributed ligangd-receptors to tissue stiffness.
+Enstiffer could probably provide new molecular targeted therapy for different diseases.

 ![Enstiffer](https://github.com/gancao/Enstiffer/blob/main/files/Enstiffer.png)